pbnj/vim-ddgr/README.md

 ddgr --expand --num 5 <query>
 ```

-The results are in Vim's integrated terminal, where all `ddgr` omniprompt keys
+The results are displayed in Vim's integrated terminal, where all `ddgr`
-work as expected:
+omniprompt keys work as expected:

 - `n`, `p`, `f` to fetch the next, prev or first set of search results
 - `<index>` to open the result corresponding to index in `$BROWSER`